tonyr729/national_park/README.md

 ## Iteration 1 (Tests Provided)

-Use TDD to create a `Person` class that responds to the following interaction pattern:
+Use TDD to create a `Person` class that responds to the following interaction pattern.
+A Person is considered an adult if they are age 18 and above.

 ```ruby
 require './lib/person'